-Boat trip from Zadar to Ugljan
+Zadar Ferry to Ugljan

-On our boat trip from Zadar, we docked in Preko (which literally translates to Opposite, as in Opposite of Zadar), but didn’t stay long.
+On our Zadar boat trip, we docked in Preko (which literally translates to Opposite, as in Opposite of Zadar), but didn’t stay long.
 Instead, we followed the waterfront path south toward Kali.
 The route along the tranquil beachfront prompted our usual gawking – a reaction that I hope never dulls.
 There were dark clouds in the sky, but the sun was shining during our walk and turning the water pale teal.
 Cats walked with us along the stretch between the two towns, which felt somewhat rustic, with only a few structures completely renovated, while others sat abandoned.

 When we arrived in Kali, we were greeted with open stares.
 The small village is dedicated to fishing and off-season tourists are unusual.
 It didn’t deter us, however, from wandering the narrow, hilly streets to the church and bell tower at the top of the town.
 In the compact space, most homes had enough land for a personal garden.
 Although it was impossible to blend in, we joined a crowd of locals at the café and sipped on coffee along the harbor.

 The weather was turning misty and we wanted to see Kukljica, so we continued on.
 We found the bus station on the main road above the town and waited out a downpour.
 A packed bus arrived and we squeezed on for a standing-room-only ride.
 Unlike Kali, Kukljica is based on tourism – and if we thought Kali was quiet, then Kukljica was closed.
 Although the weather was only a light drizzle, the others who departed the bus with us quickly disappeared into homes.
 We were hard-pressed to find any sign of life at all: hotels were closed; cafes were closed; shops were closed.
-This was our third trip to Croatia in the off-season and we had finally suceeded in finding a truly closed-down town.
+This was our third trip to Croatia in the off-season and we had finally succeeded in finding a truly closed-down town.